JustinMWoo/Turn_Based_Strategy/README.md

 **Damage Calculation**
 Several systems are in place for damage calculation.
 (Look at DamageCalculator.cs for full formulas for damage calculation)
-* Crit: Mutiplier is always 1.5x, gained from weapons/armor
+* Critical hits: Mutiplier is always 1.5x, critical strike chance is gained from weapons/armor
 * Dodge: Gained from armor and dex (has diminishing returns)
 * Defense: Gained from armor and str
 * Magic Defense: Gained from armor and int